lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Download data using the CLI
 -----------------------------------------------
 You can download a dataset with a given tag from the Lightly Platform using the following CLI command.
-The CLI provides you with two options.
-Either you download just a list or copy the files from the original dataset into a new folder.
-The second option is very handy for quick prototyping.
+The CLI provides you with three options:

+* Download the list of filenames for a given tag in the dataset.

+* Download the images for a given tag in the dataset.

+* Copy the images for a given tag from an input directory to a target directory.

+The last option allows you to very quickly extract only the images in a given tag without the need to download them explicitly.

 .. code-block:: bash

     # download a list of files
     lightly-download tag_name=my_tag_name dataset_id=your_dataset_id token=your_token

-    # copy files in a tag to a new folder
+    # download the images and store them in an output directory
     lightly-download tag_name=my_tag_name dataset_id=your_dataset_id token=your_token \
-                     input_dir=cat output_dir=cat_curated
+                     output_dir=path/to/output/dir

+    # copy images from an input directory to an output directory
+    lightly-download tag_name=my_tag_name dataset_id=your_dataset_id token=your_token \
+                     input_dir=path/to/input/dir output_dir=path/to/output/dir